dougmacclure/My-Portfolio/README.md

 Various MATLAB projects are included, including an LU-decomposition algorithm, Newton's Method and Extended Secant Method for finding the zeros of a function, Lagrange polynomial interpolation and various other projects.

+# UNIX Scripts

+Various UNIX shell scripts and C++ code for various server administrative tasks.

+1) Assign12 - Build a TCP server that is designed to handle multiple requests for directory access of a specified path.
+Client is able to list directory contents and view file contents.
+2) Assign11 - Build a UDP program which accesses a credit card server, sends it a credit card transaction and receives a message from the server.
+3) Assign10 - Create a pipe shell where within a loop, we query the user for two commands which are piped together with resulting output printed to cout
+4) Assign9  - A program which emulates the UNIX command "tee".
+It takes input from standard input and copies it into multiple files.
+5) Assign8 and Assign7  - An awk script which is used to process a sales report log, and prints total sales for each employee
+6) Assign6 - UNIX script for four commands:
+new -    Allows user to create a new database add -    Allows user to add new records into database file show -   Allows user to view specific records within database delete - Allows user to remove records from database
+7) Assign5 - A UNIX Spell-Checker bash script

 # Intermediate C++ Programs